UnmappedStack/SpecOS/README.md

 This will generate a an executable disk image that you can run with qemu.
 ### Running
 ### On Qemu
-Simply cd into the directory of the built .bin file, and run:
+Simply cd into the directory of the built .img file, and run:
 ```
 qemu-system-i386 disk.img
 ```